altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 - Few ideas of my own about the topic.
 - An example of this method, from _[Company of One](/books/company-of-one)_

-That was a positive start for awareness, yet not very practical.
+That was a positive start for awareness, yet not practical.

 ### "Do you read me?"